Kong/terraform-provider-konnect/docs/resources/api_version.md

 Read-Only:

 - `type` (String) The type of specification being stored.
-This allows us to render the specification correctly. must be one of ["oas2", "oas3", "asyncapi"]
+This allows us to render the specification correctly.
 - `validation_messages` (Attributes List) The errors that occurred while parsing the API version spec. (see [below for nested schema](#nestedatt--spec--validation_messages))

 <a id="nestedatt--spec--validation_messages"></a>